GeraldJansen/hamster-tool/README.md

 * For export, if start-date is missing, it will default to today.
 If end-date is missing, it will default to start-date.

-* For load, input activities which overlap existing activities are skipped and logged as warnings.
-Use --log INFO to log added activities.
+* For load, exact duplicate activities are skipped, input activities which overlap existing activities are skipped and logged, and new activities are logged.
+Use --log INFO to get the message or omit --log for silent usage.
 ```